EDI2XML

 • How to quickly communicate the right business information and requests between the different systems of multiple business partners involved in the supply chain pipeline?

-The first tip in overcoming the above challenges would be to use integrated software systems when running an eCommerce Store.
+The first tip in overcoming the above challenges would be to use integrated software systems when running an e-commerce Store.
 Whether it is a small business or a larger enterprise, having one platform to manage and run your business is very advantageous.
 I have witnessed many enterprises with over 50% of their business coming in from their eCommerce store and they are still keying in information manually.
 To be efficient, enterprises should be using integrated software systems to manage their eCommerce and retail business.

 To be able to balance between the demands of products and services coming in from the eCommerce site and the supply chain demands, the best option is to empower the eCommerce platform with EDI capabilities.
-This way businesses can exchange data automatically in real-time with suppliers and business partners, in order to keep the supply chain filled.
+This way, businesses can exchange data automatically in real-time with suppliers and business partners, in order to keep the supply chain filled.

 Most of the time, enterprises are not able to change their “legacy systems” quickly and at a low or affordable cost.
 This kind of project requires a large budget and a lot of resources.
 Therefore, unfortunately we still find too many legacy systems based on AS400/DB2 and other platforms that are still in production.